timschott/timschott.github.io/_posts/2019-01-15-text-cleaning-post.md

 ### Step 3: Commit to Database.

 This step is a piece of cake.
 I use one giant **`SQLite`** table as my "data-lake" that contains all of the important units from my corpus.
-My four columns are: Title (of the book), Type (whether its a paragraph, sentence or word), ID (a unique identifier; a mashup of title, type and a generated number; serves as Primary Key), and Unit (the unit itself, like "dog" or "How are you?").
+My four columns are: Title (of the book), Type (whether its a paragraph, sentence or word), ID (a unique identifier; a mash-up of title, type and a generated number; serves as Primary Key), and Unit (the unit itself, like "dog" or "How are you?").

 I'm using a database so I don't have to keep loading various representations from a giant `.Rdata` file...
 Instead, query what you like from your database and dispense with it when you're done.